SoftUni-Internal/interactive-content/EN/01-Internet-Explained/07-Network-Hardware.md

 The better the hardware is, the **faster** and **more-secure** the **internet connection** is.

-Here are some of the **physical components**, that make up the internet:
+Here are some of the **physical components** that make up the internet:

 - Cables